marianobarrios/tls-channel/README.md

 #### SSLEngine

 Version 1.5 saw the advent of [SSLEngine](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLEngine.html) as the official way of doing TLS over NIO sockets.
-This API as been the official option for more than a decade.
+This API has been the official option for more than a decade.
 However, it has severe shortcomings:

 - No streaming support.
 SSLEngine does not do any IO, or keep any buffers.
 It does all cryptographic operations on user-managed buffers (but, confusingly, at the same time keeps internal state associated with the TLS connection).
 This no-data—but stateful—API is just not what users expect or are used to, and indeed not what the rest of the industry has standarized on.
 - Even considering the constrains, the API is unnecessarily convoluted, with too big a surface, and many incorrect interactions not constrained by the types.